nightscout/nightscout.github.io/docs/vendors/T1Pal/new_user.md

 </br>

 !!!note
-     If you use a DIY closed loop system it is recommended that you let it upload to Nightscout.
+     If you use a DIY closed loop system it is recommended that you let it upload to Nightscout instead of bridging Dexcom Share.

 </br>